This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Introduction

-Let’s start with a recent requirement as an introduction.
-We all know that markdown can use lang to insert code blocks and supports syntax highlighting.
-However, I wanted to support custom syntax highlighting rules and encountered the following issues:
+Let’s take a recent requirement as an introduction.
+We all know that Markdown can use lang to fill in code blocks and supports code highlighting.
+However, I wanted to support my own custom code highlighting rules and encountered the following problems:

-• Some websites render markdown statically and cannot run scripts, so it’s not possible to directly call JavaScript syntax highlighting libraries.
-For example, rendering markdown files on Github.
+- Some websites render Markdown statically and cannot run scripts, so it’s impossible to directly call those Javascript code highlighting libraries.
+For example, how Markdown files are rendered on Github.

-Is there really no solution?
+Is there really no way?
 Well, there is a way.
-Fortunately, most engines support using HTML rules directly, such as <code> for rendering.
+Fortunately, most engines support direct use of HTML rules, such such as <code> for rendering.

 </code>

-This provides the possibility to add custom styles.
-However, we can’t manually write such code in the markdown source file.
-If a statement has three different colors, such as let a = 3;, it means we have to write three different <span> tags for just one statement.
-It’s very difficult to write and maintain.
+This provides us with the possibility of adding custom styles.
+But we can’t manually write this kind of code in our Markdown source files.
+If a statement has three different colors, and it’s a statement like let a = 3;, it means we’d have to write three different <span> tags for just one line.
+It’s very difficult to write and hard to maintain later.

-In fact, we can do this: read the markdown source file, write the source file in normal markdown syntax, and when we encounter lang, extract the text and pass it to a rendering library to render it into DOM text.
-I chose the highlight.js library.
-Then replace the original text and output it in a new folder, such as ‘out’ for the new folder and ‘src’ for the original.
-This way, the source file doesn’t need any modification, and the actual rendering is done with the content in the ‘out’ folder.
-Every time we change the source file, we just need to run this program to do the conversion.
+In fact, we can do this: read the Markdown source file, which is written according to normal Markdown syntax.
+Then, when we read it and encounter lang, we extract the text, hand it over to a rendering library (I chose highlight.js) to render it into DOM text.
+Then, we replace the original text and output it separately into a new folder.
+For example, if the original folder is src, the new one is out.
+This way, the source file doesn’t need any modification, and the content in the out folder is what actually gets rendered.
+Every time we modify the source file, we just run this program to perform the conversion.

 What is Code Generation?

-The above case is a typical example of using ‘code generation’ to solve problems.
-So what exactly is code generation?
-It is actually a very broad term.
+The case above is actually a typical example of solving a problem using “code generation”.
+So, what exactly is code generation?
+This is also a very broad term.
 Generally speaking,

 Code generation refers to the process of using computer programs to generate other programs or code.

-• Compiler generating target code: This is the most typical example, where a compiler translates source code from a high-level programming language into machine-executable target code.
+- Compilers generating target code: This is the most typical example, where a compiler translates source code written in a high-level programming language into machine-executable target code.

-• Using configuration files or DSL to generate code: Generate actual code through specific configuration files or domain-specific languages (DSL).
-An example is using XML configuration files to define a UI interface, then generating the corresponding code.
+- Generating code using configuration files or DSLs: Actual code is generated through specific configuration files or Domain-Specific Languages (DSLs).
+An example is using XML configuration files to define a UI interface and then generating the corresponding code.

-• Language built-in features generating code: Some programming languages have built-in features such as macros, generics, etc., which can generate code at compile time or runtime.
+- Language built-in features generating code: Some programming languages have built-in features, such as macros, generics, etc., that can generate code at compile time or runtime.
 Such mechanisms can improve code flexibility and reusability.

-• External code generators: Some frameworks or libraries use external code generators to create the required code.
-For example, the Qt framework uses the Meta-Object Compiler (MOC) to handle the meta-object system, generating code related to signals and slots.
+- External code generators: Some frameworks or libraries use external code generators to create the required code.
+For example, the Qt framework uses the Meta-Object Compiler (MOC) to process the meta-object system and generate code related to signals and slots.

 Below are some specific examples for these points: